-During the last year, we have also been focused on the design of the cGMP clinical batch production facility and associated R&D laboratories to be commissioned in the Shelton campus.
+During the reporting year, we have also been focused on the construction, development, and partial phased validation, of the cGMP-capable clinical batch production facility and associated R&D laboratories at the Shelton campus, and moving our current operations there in a phased manner in order to minimize impact on the on-going work.
+We have commissioned the R&D labs and the Scale-up production lab into operation successfully during this year in the Shelton campus.